bchugg/bchugg.github.io/_research_notes/stein.md

 ## 2.2 Multiple Samples

-An obvious question is whether the result can be extended when multiples observations are drawn from $$N(\mu,\sigma^2I)$$.
+An obvious question is whether the result can be extended when multiple observations are drawn from $$N(\mu,\sigma^2I)$$.
 The answer is yes.
 In that case, we consider the estimator

 $$\hmu_v = \bigg(1 - \frac{(n-2)\sigma^2}{k\norm{\bZ-v}_2^2}\bigg)(\bZ-v) + v,$$